Liuhong99/Sophia/README.md

 # Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training

 This is an official implementation of the **Sophia-G** optimizer in the paper [https://arxiv.org/abs/2305.14342](https://arxiv.org/abs/2305.14342) and GPT-2 training scripts.
-The code is based on [nanoGPT](https://github.com/karpathy/nanoGPT/).
+The code is based on [nanoGPT](https://github.com/karpathy/nanoGPT/) and [levanter](https://github.com/stanford-crfm/levanter/).
 Please cite the paper and star this repo if you find Sophia useful.
 Thanks!

 ```tex